AID function & regulation

 Germinal centers are the major anatomical locations of AID function.
 Once B cells recognize cognate antigen, they can form GC, where they undergo somatic hypermutation by AID and selection according to the affinity of their antibody molecules.
 The GC segregates mutation and selection in two distinct zones, in which the GC B cells exist in different stages.
 B cell centroblasts in the dark zone express AID and mutate their antibody genes; while B cell centrocytes in the light zone compete for T cell help by using their antibody molecules, as the B cell receptor, to capture antigen and present it to the T cells.
 Centrocytes can either go back to the dark zone and recycle in the GC or differentiate into memory or antibody-producing cells.
 We are interested in identifying molecules that are important to regulate the GC dynamics (i.e. that regulate the stage transitions and differentiation of GC B cells).

-We have found that the protein arginine methyl transferase 5 (PRMT5) has a major role in B cell biology, being required for B cell development in the bone marrow, B cell activation after the first antigen encounter, and for adequate GC B cell dynamics.
-PRMT5 deficiency in GC B cells results in altered GC composition and prevents the generation of antigen specific genes.
-Mechanistically, PRMT5 has multiple functions, but we have characterized its function in enforcing the fidelity of mRNA splicing.
+We showed that PRMT5 is major regulator of B cell biology, being required for B cell development in the bone marrow, B cell activation after the first antigen encounter, and for adequate GC B cell dynamics.
+Specific PRMT5 deficiency in GC B cells results in altered GC dynamics and prevents the generation of antigen specific antibodies.
+PRMT5 effects are surely pleiotropic but at least in part, it regulates B cel function via transcriptional regulation and enforcing mRNA splicing fidelity.